deadlydog/deadlydog.github.io/_posts/2019-09-21-Create-and-test-PowerShell-Core-cmdlets-in-CSharp.md

 }
 ```

-This works, but is a bit verbose to include in ever test.
+This works, but is a bit verbose to include in every test.
 Luckily during a code review, a co-worker pointed out that I could condense that code down into the following:

 ```csharp